fishbullet/Accept-Bitcoin-Webstore/Article.md

 ## Test RPC server

-At this point we have setup and run `electrum` wallet in the daemon mode, in order to check if RPC server running successfully, ping it with the next `curl` command:
+At this point we have setup and run `electrum` wallet in the daemon mode, to check if RPC server running successfully, ping it with the next `curl` command:

 ```bash